AdobeDocs/experience-cloud.en/help/experience-rollouts/getting-started/experience-rollouts-modes.md

 * Gate features based on entitlement or subscription tier

 ### Limitations {#org-level-limitations}

+Org and environment-level targeting is not designed for the following scenarios:

 * Does not support rich user profile-based targeting
 * Does not support percentage-based rollout at the individual user level